 Managing Partner and Legal Counsel

 Ryan Heighton holds a Juris Doctor degree from Osgoode Hall Law School in Toronto, Ontario, where he specialized in criminal law.
-He has appeared in all levels of Court in Ontario.
 He also holds two science degrees, both from Trent University, a Bachelor of Science (B.Sc.) with Honours in Biology and Psychology, and a Master of Science (M.Sc.) in Life Sciences, which included breast cancer research.

 While studying law at Osgoode, Ryan won the prize as the top student in the acclaimed Criminal Law Intensive Programme, where he did a placement with the judiciary at a Toronto branch of the Ontario Court of Justice.
 This experience gave him early insight into the thought process of judges, and what they find persuasive.
 A decorated mooter and oral advocate, Ryan has focused his practice strictly on criminal law, in order to provide clients with a focused and dedicated approach.